On longitudinal differential operators and Nash blowups

-For a regular foliation $F\subseteq TM$, longitudinal differential operators coincide with the universal enveloping algebra of the Lie algebroid $F$.
+For a regular foliation $F\subseteq TM$, longitudinal differential operators coincide with the universal enveloping algebra of the Lie algebroid $F$ {in the sense of \cite[\S 3]{NistorPingAlan} or \cite[Definition 1.3]{Moerdijk2010}}.
 More generally, for a Debord foliation $\mathcal{F}\subseteq \mathfrak X(M)$, i.e., $\mathcal{F}$ is isomorphic to the module of sections of a Lie algebroid whose anchor map is injective on an open dense subset, this is still true.
 This is \underline{not} the case for a generic singular foliation.
 We investigate the following question : \begin{question} What is the symbol of a longitudinal differential operator on a singular foliation $\mathcal F$? \end{question} Androulidakis and Skandalis in \cite{zbMATH05843246} gave an answer that is too involved to be dealt with here, using the $C^*$-algebra of half densities of the holonomy Lie groupoid.
 Later on, Mohsen, then Androulidakis, Mohsen and Yuncken's \cite{mohsen2021blow}-\cite{androulidakis2022pseudodifferential} gave a second elaborate answer involving representations, more involved than the one considered in the present paper.
 See also \cite{debord2025hypoellipticit}.
 In the process, they showed that Mohsen's blowup \cite{mohsen2021blow} provides an answer to Question \ref{thm:symbol} sufficient for several purposes, including dealing with pseudo-differential operator calculus developed by Androulidakis and Skandalis in \cite{zbMATH05843246}, using the holonomy Lie groupoid and bisubmersions.
-We present an interpretation of this answer.
-In \cite{louis2023series,louis2024nash}, an interpretation of Mohsen's blow-up is given in terms of an anchored bundle \(A \to TM\) over a singular foliation \( \mathcal{F} \), that is, such that \( \rho(\Gamma(A)) = \mathcal{F} \); see \S \ref{sec:Nash}.
-One of the main consequences of this perspective is the construction of a blow-up map \( M_{\mathcal{F}} \to M \), such that the pullback $p^{-1}(\mathcal{F})$ of \( \mathcal{F} \) becomes a Debord foliation on \(M_{\mathcal{F}} \).
-In other words, $p^{-1}(\mathcal{F})$ is the image of the anchor map of a Lie algebroid over $M_\mathcal{F}$, denoted \( \mathfrak{D}_{\mathcal{F}}\), whose anchor is injective on a dense open subset of \( M_{\mathcal{F}} \).
-We refer to the Mohsen's blowup as the \emph{Nash blow-up} of \( \mathcal{F} \), because it clearly belongs to that family and matches the blowups of \cite{Rossi,Ali-Sinan, JPTS} for coherent sheaves.
-The latter is the Lie algebroid of the Mohsen's groupoid \cite{mohsen2021blow}.
+We present an interpretation of this answer. {In \cite{louis2024nash,louis2023series}, an interpretation of Mohsen's blow-up is provided in terms of an anchored bundle \( A \to TM \) over a singular foliation \( \mathcal{F} \), that is, a bundle \( A \) satisfying \( \rho(\Gamma(A)) = \mathcal{F} \).
+It is shown that the associated blow-up map \( p : M_{\mathcal{F}} \to M \) has the property that the pullback foliation \( p^{-1}(\mathcal{F}) \) becomes a Debord foliation on \( M_{\mathcal{F}} \).} In other words, $p^{-1}(\mathcal{F})$ is the image of the anchor map of a Lie algebroid over $M_\mathcal{F}$, denoted \( \mathfrak{D}_{\mathcal{F}}\), whose anchor is injective on a dense open subset of \( M_{\mathcal{F}} \).
+We refer to Mohsen's blowup as the \emph{Nash blow-up} of \( \mathcal{F} \), because it clearly belongs to that family and matches the blowups of \cite{Rossi,Ali-Sinan, JPTS} for coherent sheaves.
+The latter is the Lie algebroid of Mohsen's groupoid \cite{mohsen2021blow}.